voxsim/knowledge/frontend-engineer/web-performance.md

-In addition to general programming best practices, you should expect for interviewers to look at your code or design and its performance implications.
+## Web performance

 It used to be enough to put CSS at the top of a document and JS scripts at the bottom of a page but the web is moving fast and you should be familiar with the complexities in this space.
 - Critical rendering path.
 - Service workers.
 - Image optimizations.